core-wg/coap-pubsub/draft-ietf-core-pubsub.md

-If the broker is unable to serve a certain client that is sending publish messages too fast, the broker SHOULD respond with Response Code 4.29, "Too Many Requests" [REF TBD] and set the Max-Age Option to indicate the number of seconds after which the client can retry.
+If the broker is unable to serve a certain client that is sending publish messages too fast, the broker SHOULD respond with Response Code 4.29, "Too Many Requests" {{I-D.keranen-core-too-many-reqs}} and set the Max-Age Option to indicate the number of seconds after which the client can retry.
 The broker MAY stop creating notifications from the publish messages from this client and to this topic for the indicated time.

 If a client receives the 4.29 Response Code from the broker for a publish message to a topic, it MUST NOT send new publish messages to